 Causes of Dementia

 There are many possible causes of dementia, but the underlying cause is usually not known.
-Alzheimer's disease is the most common type of dementia, and it is caused by a protein called amyloid that builds up in the brain.
+Dementia in alzheimer's disease is the most common of type, and it is caused by a protein called amyloid that builds up in the brain.
 Other types of dementia include: vascular dementia (a problem with blood flow to the brain), Lewy body dementia (an abnormal buildup of proteins in the brain), traumatic brain injury, and frontotemporal dementia (a disorder that affects areas behind and on either side of the forehead).
 Some people develop dementia due to changes in their genes, while others develop it as a result of other factors, such as age or lifestyle choices.

 How Do You Get Dementia?